openstack/octavia/doc/source/api/octaviaapi.rst

 Layer 7 rules are individual statements of logic which match parts of an HTTP request, session, or other protocol-specific data for any given client request.
-All the layer 7 rules associated with a given layer 7 policy are logically ANDed together to see wether the policy matches a given client request.
+All the layer 7 rules associated with a given layer 7 policy are logically ANDed together to see whether the policy matches a given client request.
 If logical OR behavior is desired instead, the user should instead create multiple layer 7 policies with rules which match each of the components of the logical OR statement.